-The Board of Directors has three committees: the Audit Committee, the Remuneration Committee and the Environmental, H&S Committee.
-All three committees are composed solely of outside directors and two of three committees have either all or a majority of members who are independent.
+The Board of Directors has four committees: the Audit Committee, the Remuneration Committee, the Environmental, H&S Committee and the Governance and Nomination Committee.
+All four committees are composed solely of outside directors.
+Three committees are composed solely of independent directors while the fourth has one non-independent director.
 The committees, their mandates and membership are outlined below.